 - (a) Creation; Membership; Terms.
-There is hereby created a Building Code Council, which shall be composed of 17 members appointed by the Governor, consisting of the following: - (1) two registered architects, Two licensed architects. - (2) one-One licensed general contractor, contractor. - (3) one One licensed general contractor specializing in residential construction, construction. - (4) oneOne licensed general contractor specializing in coastal residential construction, construction. - (5) one registered One licensed engineer practicing structural engineering, engineering. - (6) one registered One licensed engineer practicing mechanical engineering, engineering. - (7) one registered One licensed engineer practicing electrical engineering, engineering. - (8) one One licensed plumbing and heating contractor, contractor. - (9) one One municipal or county building inspector, inspector.

-- (10) one One licensed liquid petroleum gas dealer/contractor involved in the design of natural and liquid petroleum gas systems who has expertise and experience in natural and liquid petroleum gas piping, venting and appliances, appliances. - (11) a-One representative of the public who is not a member of the building construction industry, industry. - (12) a One licensed electrical contractor, contractor. - (13) a registered One licensed engineer on the engineering staff of a State agency charged with approval of plans of State-owned buildings, buildings. - (14) a-One municipal elected official or city manager, manager. - (15) a-One county commissioner or county manager, manager. - (16) and an One active member of the North Carolina fire service with expertise in fire safety.
+There is hereby created a Building Code Council, which shall be composed of 17 members appointed by the Governor, consisting of the following: - (1) two registered architects, Two licensed architects. - (2) one One licensed general contractor, contractor. - (3) oneOne licensed general contractor specializing in residential construction, construction. - (4) oneOne licensed general contractor specializing in coastal residential construction, construction. - (5) one registeredOne licensed engineer practicing structural engineering, engineering. - (6) one registered One licensed engineer practicing mechanical engineering, engineering. - (7) one registered One licensed engineer practicing electrical engineering, engineering. - (8) one One licensed plumbing and heating contractor, contractor. - (9) one One municipal or county building inspector, inspector. - one One licensed liquid petroleum gas dealer/contractor involved in the design of natural and liquid petroleum gas systems who has expertise and experience in natural and liquid petroleum gas piping, venting and appliances, appliances. - a-One representative of the public who is not a member of the building construction industry,industry. - (12) a-One licensed electrical contractor, contractor. - (13) a registered One licensed engineer on the engineering staff of a State agency charged with approval of plans of State-owned buildings, buildings. - (14) a One municipal elected official or city manager, manager. - (15) a One county commissioner or county manager, manager. - (16) and an One active member of the North Carolina fire service with expertise in fire safety.safety, as recommended by the North Carolina State Firemen's Association.